Did you know?

 Are Black Drums dangerous to humans?

 While Black Drums have strong jaws that can crunch clams or other shellfish, and their canines are curved, they are not particularly an aggressive species.
-There aren’t any reported instances of Black Drums ever harming humans, so while scuba diving, an encounter with them won’t result in anything lethal, despite how big they may seem for a fish.
+There aren’t any reported instances of harming humans, so while scuba diving, an encounter with them won’t result in anything lethal, despite how big they may seem for a fish.

 What has kept Black Drums populations stable?